aaayejaaaye/CSCI-3308-Team-Meeting-Logs/README.md

 - Include how many times a pages has been searched
 - Include how often pages are being searched

+# 10/18/2019 -  Team Meeting

+### What we've done:
+- Completed Project Milestone #2 Documentation
+- Created a Project board.

+### What we still need to do:
+- Figure out the detailed implementation of the features.
+- Began First Sprint

+# 10/16/2019 - Team Meeting

+### What we've done:
+-Declared the 6 features our project wil have and outlined funtional and none functional features

+### What we still need to do:
+- Created a project board to outline the dates which we will have certain features completed.
+- Overview that our formatting is inline with the requirments.

 # 9/25/2019 - Initial Team Meeting

+### What we've done:
+- Worked over ideas for project and completed milestone #1 document.

+### What we still need to do:
+- Figure out the detailed implementation of the features.